Kathryn Ashcroft

 Zoe is our Senior Acupuncturist with over 20 years’ experience in body work.
 She brings an open, honest and caring approach to her treatments.
 Her practical, supportive and calm demeanour enables her to truly listen, mentor and empower her patients to reach their health goals.

 She has completed post graduate courses in women’s and men’s reproductive health, fertility and pregnancy, sports injury, nerve entrapment issues, treating chronic pain, functional movement, paediatrics, mental health, facial acupuncture and skin conditions.
-With many strings to her bow Zoe is also a massage therapist and a yoga and meditation instructor adding all this expertise into her acupuncture treatments to give each of her patients exactly what they need.
+As a massage therapist and a yoga / meditation instructor she adds all this expertise into her acupuncture treatments to give each of her patients exactly what they need.

 Zoe applies multiple different treatment approaches and acupuncture styles including orthopaedic and motor-point acupuncture including electro-acupuncture, auricular acupuncture, facial and cosmetic acupuncture, dry-needling, non-needle Japanese acupuncture including moxa, scalp acupuncture (neurological and vision), and 5-element holistic re-balancing.